Africa Cup of Nations 2025 Final: predictions and latest odds

 DR Congo topped their AFCON qualifying group with four wins and two losses, although goals were at a premium, with only seven scored across those six matches.
 However, the Leopards did keep four clean sheets in their six matches.

-DR Congo are another team heading to the World Cup qualification play-offs, after giving Senegal a run for their money in their qualifying group but eventually finishing two points adrift at the top of the table.
+DR Congo went into the World Cup qualification play-offs after giving Senegal a run for their money in their qualifying group but eventually finishing two points adrift at the top of the table.

-Amongst the notable players that are likely to feature for DR Congo: Yoane Wissa (Newcastle), Chancel Mbemba (Lille), Meschak Elia (Young Boys), Simon Banza (Sporting Braga), Silas (VfB Stuttgart), Ngal’ayel Mukau (Lille), Noah Sadiki (Sunderland), Arthur Masuaku (Sunderland).
+Amongst the notable players that are likely to feature for DR Congo: Chancel Mbemba (Lille), Meschak Elia (Alanyaspor), Simon Banza (Al Jazira), Ngal’ayel Mukau (Lille), Aaron Wan-Bissaka (West Ham), Noah Sadiki (Sunderland), Arthur Masuaku (Sunderland), Cédric Bakambu (Real Betis).

-Prediction: Progressing beyond the quarter-final stage may be a tough ask at AFCON 2025.
+Prediction: After an excellent World Cup qualifying campaign, expectations will be raised that progressing beyond the quarter-final stage may be a real possibility at AFCON 2025.

 South Africa 🇿🇦